algorand/pyteal/docs/arithmetic_expression.rst

 Byteslice arithmetic operators allow up to 512-bit arithmetic.
-In PyTeal, byteslice arithmetic expressions include :code:`TealType.Bytes` values as arguments (with the exception of :code:`BytesZero`) and must be 64 bytes or less.
+In PyTeal, byteslice arithmetic expressions include :code:`TealType.Bytes` values as arguments (with the exception of :code:`BytesZero`) and must be 64 bits or less.
 The table below summarizes the byteslize arithmetic operations in PyTeal.

 ======================================= ======================= ====================================================================== ==================